miccoli/pyownet/docs/protocol.rst

 .. py:function:: clone(proxy, persistent=True)

    :param proxy: existing proxy object
-   :param bool persistent: wheter the new proxy object is persistent
+   :param bool persistent: whether the new proxy object is persistent
 			   or not
    :return: new proxy object

    There are costs involved in creating proxy objects (DNS lookups etc.).
 Therefore the same proxy object should be saved and reused in different parts of the program.
-The main pourpose of this functions is to quickly create a new proxy object with the same properties of the old one, with only the persistence parameter changed.
+The main purpose of this functions is to quickly create a new proxy object with the same properties of the old one, with only the persistence parameter changed.
 Typically this can be useful if one desires to use